bidwolf/pro-bar/README.md

 Those 3 things is the philosophy for unit tests in pytest, and is a good way to start writing tests.

 #### Arrange
-To `arrange` your modules, the smartest way is mocking your case tests.
-In case that you find yourself testing some feature that you don't care about you can use the `patch` decorator from `unittest.mock` that allow you to mock some result from a class.
+To `arrange` your modules, the smartest way is to mock your case tests.
+In case you find yourself testing some feature that you don't care about you can use the `patch` decorator from `unittest.mock` that allows you to mock some results from a class.
 The syntax is simple:

 ```py